National Park Entrance Fees:

 SPRING:

 March through May mark the start of the spring thaw in Zion with seasonal waterfalls bursting through dozens of cracks throughout the main canyon.
-The Virgin River typically starts its grand spring runoff in April, rendering the Zion Narrows dangerously unhikeable until June or July.
+The Virgin River typically starts its grand spring runoff in April, rendering the Zion Narrows flooded and unhikeable until May or even June or July.
 The cottonwoods start blooming in mid-April so the dreary gray tree skeletons of winter suddenly come back to life with color.
-Most of the main canyon and the Upper East Canyon are hikeable, but the Kolob Terrace and Lava Point may remain buried in snow until late April or May.
-Throughout the park, snow will still be found on the ground in shaded areas and at higher elevations.

 SUMMER: